Today’s wireless operators have taken on the corporate social responsibility to work

 The Primal C-EIR provides an interface to other Primal EIR(s) in the network or MNOs’ existing EIRs.
 WWW Customer Care screens can be used by Government personnel or otherwise.
 Primal C-EIR REST APIs can also be provided for integration with a Government’s existing internal web screens.

-Primal Technologies’ comprehensive set of EIR and C-EIR features meet the requirements of operators and Government authorities looking for various techniques to combat cellphone theft, fraud and other criminal activities while also providing the network operator with subscriber handset make/model detection mechanisms for possible cellphone/device, or monthly bundle “up-sell” opportunities.
+Primal Technologies’ comprehensive set of EIR/5G-EIR and C-EIR features meet the requirements of operators and Government authorities looking for various techniques to combat cellphone theft, fraud and other criminal activities while also providing the network operator with subscriber handset make/model detection mechanisms for possible cellphone/ device, or monthly bundle “up-sell” opportunities.